5 Holiday Recipe Swaps That Will Save You Major Calories

 To say that the winter holidays are food-centric would be an understatement.
 No matter what festivities you attend over the next few weeks, there’s bound to be a serious spread of food and a matching desire to sample all of it.
 And while we certainly love any excuse to indulge, we don’t necessarily adore the calories that come with it.
 Not to mention what all that sugar can do to our skin.
-But, don't worry, we’ve found a few recipe swaps that have less fat and may even give you more energy.
-Here are five healthful alternatives to traditional holiday fare sure to satisfy even the biggest foodie in the group.
+Don’t worry, we’ve found a few recipe swaps that have less fat and may even give you more energy.
+Here, five healthful alternatives to traditional holiday fare sure to satisfy even the biggest foodie in the group.

 The Swap: Quinoa and wild rice for white bread in stuffing.